huangyz0918/TankLogo/README.md

 - The Red one
 - The Blue one

-In this project, the blue tank has a temporary strongest strategy, which means it is very strong and you may lose it easily.
-You can not modify the code of the blue one, but you can modify the red one, and make it better than the blue one.
+In this project, the red tank has a temporary strongest strategy, which means it is very strong and you may lose it easily.
+You can not modify the code of the red one, but you can modify the blue one, and make it better than the red one.

 __If you have made your own red tank stronger than the blue tank__, You win! :collision:

-You can submit your tank strategy (yours red tank code) through a pull request, and we will update our blue tank code according to your red tank code until there is another better red tank to strategy beat it.
-During this time, your github id and avatar will shown in the `README.md` here.
+You can submit your tank strategy (yours blue tank code) through a pull request, and we will update our red tank code according to your blue tank code until there is another better blue tank to strategy beat yours.
+During this time, your github id and avatar will displaied in the `README.md` here.

 It's like a game of fighting, let's cheer, the first place is yours!